- How do pain research education and policy pertain to public health?

 - How do I apply?

-- What is the Capstone Project in the master's portion?
+- What is the Capstone Project?

 All students in the MS-PREP program (but not the Certificate programs) are required to complete a two-semester Capstone Project prior to graduation.
 The Capstone Project offers students the opportunity to integrate and apply the knowledge and skills they have learned in the classroom to comprehensively address a clinical, public health and/or social problem pertaining to pain.
 The Capstone Project is scheduled in two consecutive semesters during the final year of the program.
 Click here to see some recent Capstone Projects by our MS-PREP students.